damianoneill/healthbot/docs/tsdb.md

 Fields, on the other hand, is literally data.
 In our past example, the temperature ‘column’ would be a field.

-Back to our cpu_metrics example, let’s say that we wanted to add a column named ‘location’ as its name states, defines where the sensor is.
+Back to our protocol.ptp/ptp-lock-status/ptp-lock-status example, let’s say that we wanted to add a column named ‘location’ as its name states, defines where the sensor is.

 Should we add it as a tag or a field?